 About Fortress of Louisbourg

 Surrounded by Cape Breton’s rocky shoreline, The Fortress of Louisbourg (Forteresse De Louisbourg) was an 18th century French fortified town which has been carefully reconstructed.
-In fact, this is the largest reconstruction of its kind in North America, and today is a hugely popular living history museum.
+In fact, it is the largest reconstruction of its kind in North America, and today is a hugely popular living history museum.

 Discover the best Historic Sites in Canada, from Kejimkujik National Park to Canadian War Museum and more, includes an interactive map of Canadian cultural landmarks and monuments.